SVM D-Sign Digital Signature

-- Status of an electronic document,
+- Status of an electronic document

-- Acknowledging informed consent by the signer.
+- Acknowledging informed consent by the signer

-So how does one ensure that documents are securely signed by the authorized person and has valid signatures?
+How does one ensure that documents are securely signed by the authorized person and has valid signatures?

-Digital Signature technology are based on Public Key Infrastructure (PKI), where the cryptography algorithm generates two keys, that are linked, one for public and the other for private.
+Digital Signature technology is based on Public Key Infrastructure (PKI), where the cryptography algorithm generates two keys that are linked, one for public and the other for private.
 To create a digital signature, the signing application creates a one-way hash (algorithm that turns signatures into a fixed string of digits) of the electronic data to be signed.
-The private Key is used to encrypt the hash.
+The private key is used to encrypt the hash.
 This encrypted hash and the algorithm comprises the Digital Signature.
 The hash is only encrypted and not the entire document.
 The value of hash is unique to the hashed data.
 Any change in the data such as deletion of characters, results in a different value.
 This feature validates the integrity of the data by using the signer’s public key to decrypt the hash.
 Matching decrypted hash means that the data has not changed since it was signed and if the decrypted hash is not the same, it means that the data has changed or been tampered with, or the signatures was created with a private key that does not correspond to the public key of the signer.

-- Automating the task of Signing the Documents
+- Automating the task of signing documents

 - Improving the turnaround time of documentation